frolFomich/gobot-grovepi-platform/README.md

 ### Disclaimer

-Working with such hardware like RaspberryPi/GrovePi/other may be dangerous for inexperienced people Author isn't liable for any potential damages caused by this software.
+Working with such hardware like RaspberryPi/GrovePi/other may be dangerous for inexperienced people.
+Author isn't liable for any potential damages caused by this software.
 Use it with caution at your own risk